Updated

 1. What is a negligent operator and what are points?

-The DMV declares a motorist a “negligent operator” if he:
+The DMV declares you a “negligent operator” if you:

-The DMV issues points on a person’s record.
+The DMV issues points on your record.
 It does so for four main categories of events:

 - accidents,